What is Preparatory?

 What is the enrolment process?

 - Information packages are available from the College Enrolment Office by calling 88822400 or emailing email@example.com .
 Applications for Enrolment can also be downloaded from the College

 - Students entering our Preparatory School must have turned 4 by the end of March when they are in the Preparatory School.
-All relevant Applications for the coming year are considered at least 6 – 8 months prior to the start of the school year.
+All relevant applications for the coming year are considered 6-8 months prior to the start of the school year.
 Please note that Applications should include a copy of the child’s Birth Certificate and Immunisation Record.
 Prior to the start of interviews, you will be sent a Student Enrolment form to complete asking for more information about your